jonwang22/BuildDeployUsingCLI/README.md

    * Resource constraints or resource limits hit on the Jenkins server.
    * Configuration Drift or version discrepancies on dependencies
    * Team collaboration if multiple people are trying to work with Jenkins all at once.
+   * Credentials are something to consider too.
+Long standing credentials are a security vulnerability.
+Since we are giving Jenkins full control, if something happens to those credentials or the IAM User within the AWS Account, that will break Jenkins ability to communicate with AWS on our behalf.

 3. How would you address and/or resolve this?